 Toss 1 T. of flour into the cherries (so they don’t sink down into the batter) and oh-so-gently fold the cherries into the batter.

-Grease muffin tins well with coconut oil or butter, sprinkle with cinnamon sugar, and spoon the batter into each pan until about 2/3 full.
+Grease muffin tins well with coconut oil or butter or use paper baking cups and spoon the batter into each pan until about 2/3 full.

 Bake in a preheated 400 degree oven for around 20 minutes until golden brown and a knife inserted in the center comes out clean.